Is Spirulina Farming in Kenya Really Profitable?

-How much do you know about Spirulina farming in Kenya?
+How much do you know about benefits of Spirulina in Kenya?
 This superfood farming is gaining fast popularity in Kenya due to its numerous health and profit benefits.

-In this comprehensive guide, we will delve into the profitability of spirulina farming, covering aspects such as costs, requirements, nutrition, cultivation techniques, and its rise as a superfood in various communities.
+In this comprehensive guide, we will delve into benefits of spirulina, Benefits and costs, requirements to grow spirulina at home as a superfood in Kenya.

 What is spirulina?